BioComputingUP/GeomeTRe/TR_geometry_documentation.md

 ## Command line syntax
-python TR_geometry.py input_path chain units_def -o output_path --draw
+python TR_geometry.py input_path chain units_def -o output_path -ins insertions--draw
 - Input_path: path to .pdb file to analyze
 - Chain: chain to analyze
 - Units_def: insertion codes delimiting the units, written as s1-e1,s2-e2,...
+- -ins insertions: insertion codes delimiting insertions, written as the units
 - -o output_path: optional argument.
 If used, the output of the program will be saved as a csv file within the specified directory.
 Any directory in the path must already exist.
 - --draw: if used, the output will include a PyMOL drawing of the protein structure